Carlo Maria Polvani

 Polvani was born in Milan.
-He was educated in the Istituto Leone XIII and then in the Collège Stanislas, he earned a Baccalauréat Français Section Scientifique avec mention in 1982.
-He enrolled in McGill University, Canada in the Department of Biochemistry and received in 1985, a B.Sc. with honours and in 1990 a Ph.D Dean's Honour List, for his research on the enzymatic mechanism of the Sodium Potassium ATPase.
+He was educated in the Leo XIII Institute and then in the Collège Stanislas, where he earned a Baccalauréat Français Section Scientifique avec mention in 1982.
+He enrolled in McGill University, Canada in the Department of Biochemistry and received in 1985, a B.Sc. with honours and in 1990 a Ph.D.
+Dean's Honour List, for his research on the enzymatic mechanism of the sodium potassium ATPase.

 He decided to become a priest, and took a degree of Master of Divinity with distinction, in 1993, at the Weston School of Theology in Cambridge, Massachusetts, USA.
 He received from the Pontifical Gregorian University in Rome, a Licence summa cum laude in Canon Law (JCL) in 1995 and a Specialization summa cum laude in Jurisprudence and Forensic Psychology in 1996.
-He was admitted to the Pontifical Lombard Seminary in Rome, and was ordained a priest for the Archdiocese of Milan by Cardinal Martini on 14 February 1998.
-He completed his Doctorate in Canon Law summa cum laude in 1999 from the Gregoriana with the examination of a distinctively canonical activity: the authentic interpretation of laws.
+He was admitted to the Pontifical Lombard Seminary in Rome, and was ordained a priest for the Archdiocese of Milan by Cardinal Carlo Maria Martini on 14 February 1998.
+He completed his Doctorate in Canon Law summa cum laude in 1999 from the Pontifical Gregorian University with the examination of a distinctively canonical activity: the authentic interpretation of laws.

 He was summoned to the Pontifical Ecclesiastical Academy in Rome, and was called to the Diplomatic Service of the Holy See, on 1 July 1999, to serve as Secretary in the Apostolic Nunciature in México.
 He was then called to the Secretariat of State, and in 2007 was put in charge of the Information and Documentation Office in the Section for General Affairs, as well as being the Representative of the Holy See in the Government Advisory Committee of the Internet Corporation for Assigned Names and Numbers (ICANN).

 Polvani was a witness during the trial of Claudio Sciarpelletti, computer specialist at the Secretariat of State in the Vatileaks scandal.
 Polvani is Archbishop Carlo Maria Viganò's nephew.
 He was appointed Prelate of Honour of His Holiness in 2013.